Long Walk of the Navajo: The Long Walk

-Major General James H. Carleton was assigned to the New Mexico Territory in the fall of 1862, it is then that he would subdue the Navajos of the region and force them on the long walk to Bosque Redondo.
-Upon being assigned the territory Carleton set boundaries in which the Navajos would not engage in any sort of conflict.
+Major General James H. Carleton was assigned to the New Mexico Territory in the fall of 1862.
+It is then that he would subdue the Navajos of the region and force them on the long walk to Bosque Redondo.
+Upon being assigned the territory, Carleton set boundaries in which the Navajos would not engage in any sort of conflict.
 They were prohibited from trespassing onto lands, raiding neighboring tribes, and engaging in warfare with both the Spaniards and European Americans.
 A majority of the Navajos were abiding by these requirements, but a band of Navajo freelancing raiding parties broke these rules, for which the entire tribe was penalized.
 In the eyes of Carleton, he was unsuccessful and enlisted outside resources for aid including famous mountain man Kit Carson.

 Carson also enlisted neighboring tribes in aiding his campaign to capture as many Navajos as he could.
-One tribe that proved to be most useful was the Utes.
+One tribe that proved to be especially useful was the Utes.
 The Utes were very knowledgeable of the lands of the Navajos and were very familiar with Navajo strongholds as well.
 Carson launched his full-scale assault on the Navajo population in January 1864.
 He destroyed everything in his path, eradicating the way of life of the Navajo people.
 Hogans were burned to the ground, livestock was killed off, and irrigated fields were destroyed.
 Navajos who surrendered were taken to Fort Canby and those who resisted were murdered.
 Some Navajos were able to escape Carson's campaign but were soon forced to surrender due to starvation and the freezing temperature of the winter months.